VelvetVector/tweet-intelligence-engine/README.md

 This project is an AI-powered tool that helps users generate tweets and estimate how much engagement they might get.
-You simply enter details like company name and message, and the system creates a tweet and predicts the number of likes using a trained machine learning model.
+You enter details like company name and message, and the system creates a tweet and predicts the number of likes using a trained machine learning model.

+The tweet generation is not AI-based — it uses randomized templates to create structured and varied tweets.
+The engagement prediction, however, is powered by a machine learning model.

 The project combines multiple parts: